StaticPH/dotfiles/README.md

 * Investigate pipipxx, pyvenv, rbenv.
 * Rewrite nanorc file for markdown; probably reference my existing one and the version provided by nano itself.
 * Finagle with nanorc syntax for nanorc files in an attempt to eliminate highlighting overlap between menus, functions, and options.
+* Add script (or at least put together a thorough guide) for symlinking various config files to the appropriate locations required for their utilization by `sudo`/root user on relevant environments; reasonable as it is, it irritates me that my user-customized defaults for programs like `nano` and `gdb` can't just magically _know_ that I want to load config files from the _normal_ user's home-directory despite not being executed as that user.
+* Add alternate .nanorc with slightly modified interface coloring for use by `sudo`/root user on relevant environments.

 # Notes: